-At the Sri Siva Kameswari Temple, our mission is to promote the traditional culture of Sanatana Dharma, to enable all devotees to come closer to Divine Mother Sri Siva Kameswari, and to encourage spiritual values like modesty and respect.
+At the Sri Siva Kameswari Temple, our mission is to promote the traditional culture of Sanatana Dharma, to enable all devotees to come closer to the Divine Mother Sri Siva Kameswari, and to encourage spiritual values like modesty and respect.
+We aim to teach the next generation about our culture and values.
 Recognizing that the way we dress and the way we act has a huge impact on ourselves as well as others around us, we ask that you follow our dress code and etiquette guidelines.
-These guidelines have been created to help you have the best possible experience and also to help everyone enjoy their experience at the Temple.
+These guidelines have been created to help you have the best possible experience and to help everyone enjoy their experience at the Temple.

 Temple Dress Code